openxpu/pai/docs/manual/cluster-admin/installation-guide.md

 The deployment of OpenPAI requires you to have **at least 3 separate machines**: one dev box machine, one master machine, and one worker machine.

-Dev box machine controls masters and workers through SSH during installation, maintenance, and uninstallation.
+Dev box machine controls master and workers through SSH during installation, maintenance, and uninstallation.
 There should be one, and only one dev box.

 The master machine is used to run core Kubernetes components and core OpenPAI services.
 Currently, OpenPAI does not support high availability and you can only specify one master machine.